Heads up! This is a guide for admins. If you're not an admin yet, ask your Beacon admin to promote you so you can start managing fields.

-Unlike spreadsheets, databases are smart enough to link records between each other.
+Unlike spreadsheets, databases are smart enough to create links between recrods.
 This is very useful for keeping your data clean and up-to-date, and to give you a bigger picture about how things relate to one another.

-A perfect example is a Donation made by a Person.
+A good example is a Donation/Payment made by a Person.
 When stored in Beacon, this means:

-- 1 donation record, which links to a person record - the person who made the donation
+A payment record, which has a field that points to a person record - the person who made the donation

 Sometimes you want to assign an internal team member to a record.
 For example - you way want to set an "Account Manager" specifically for higher value donors (people) in your database.

-Similarly to other fields, it's possible to set multiple users in one field, if you allow it.
+Similarly to other fields, it's possible to set multiple users in one field, if you enable it.